Table of Contents

 What if I remove those files and folders?

-It's even scarier if you delete all the files thinking they're just cache files kept by the application, and you will find your application stop functioning properly.
+It's even scarier if you delete all the files thinking they're just cache files kept by the application, and you will find your application stops functioning properly.

 Also, if you deleted those files, you may not be able to uninstall the applications because the applications may be looking for something in those files/folders and not finding it, resulting in an error like this: and sometimes forcing you to reinstall your OS or restore to a previous stable state.

-Also, deleting those files may cause some applications to take longer to load, process your request, and begin downloading those packages again if they do not exist on the computer.
+Also, deleting those files may cause some applications to take longer to load, process your request, and begin downloading those packages again if they do not exist on the computer and this may take a long time to download those packages again.

 Are they temporary files?